DieterSteinhauser/project_documentation/docs/_sources/engineering/linear_regulators.rst.txt

 .. figure:: reference/current_source.png
   :align: center

-  Figure 4: Constant current source circuit diagram of the LM317 regulator [3]_.
+  Constant current source circuit diagram of the LM317 regulator [3]_.

 A constant current source can be made with a linear regulator when a single limit resistor is placed between the output and adjust pins.
 Because the potential difference between output and adjust pin is always equivalent to the reference